Resources for incoming Graduate and International Students

 - Complete any pending tasks in the Pre-Registration Checklist

-- Health holds are automatically placed on new student accounts and must be cleared before students can register.
+- Health holds are automatically placed on new student accounts and must be cleared before students can register in-person or hybrid classes.

 - Students will upload medical documents through Med+Proctor, a free service that handles all of the Immunization Verification processes for the University.
 Med+Proctor is able to accept various types of medical documents, including international documents.